-The Art Board consists of students who have applied by letter to our art teachers and told why they want to be on the board.
-The Art Board's main job is to illustrate writing for the Writers' Wall.
+The Art Board consists of students whose main job is to illustrate writing for the Writers' Wall.
 The writing comes to us after the Literary Board has completed its work and our parent helpers have printed the writing and mounted it for illustration.
 The Art Board also puts up displays of student work that they have solicited through assembly shares and announcements.

 As you walk into our building, you may be greeted by a group of smiling students sharing a song that welcomes you to our school.
 This our Hello Chorus!
-The Hello Chorus is comprised of first, second, third, and fourth graders.
-With the support and guidance of a faculty advisor, the students compose the song itself.
-The process begins with students voluntarily coming together with lyrics in hand or melodies on their minds.
-The first step is to create a melody.
-The kids then put their own lyrics to the new tune.
+The Hello Chorus is made up of first, second, third, and fourth graders.
+With the support and guidance of a faculty advisor, students first compose the greeting song itself.
 This wonderful process brings about a new and unique song each year.
 Once the song is composed, the chorus is ready to practice and present the song to you.
 The purpose of the chorus is to welcome our visitors in a special way.
 It also reflects John Lyman's strong commitment to the arts.

 Senators are school leaders who help to make John Lyman School be the best it can be.
 They bring ideas and information from their classes to senate meetings and then bring information from the senate meetings back to their classes.
 Senators do the morning announcements, give tours to people who visit the school, and plan community service projects for the school to complete.
 They also plan spirit days such as Sports Day and Pajama Day.

 Senators are students who follow our school rules and demonstrate Region 13's Core Ethical Values of Respect, Responsibility, Honesty, Kindness and Courage.
 They have to be good role models because other students look up to them.
-There are two senators from every grades 3/4 class (one boy and one girl) who are elected by their classes during the month of October.
-In December, grades 1/2 classes hold their senate elections.
+There are two senators from every 3/4 class who are elected by their classes during the month of October.
+In December, 1/2 classes hold their senate elections.
 One second grade student from each class is elected by his or her peers.

 Third and fourth grade senators also have the opportunity to attend the Connecticut Association of Schools (CAS) Elementary Student Leadership Conference each year.

 Senators really make a difference at our school.
-Senators usually meet once or twice a month during recess, which speaks to their willingness to give up their own time on behalf of John Lyman.
+Senators usually meet once or twice a month during recess, which speaks to their willingness to give up their own time on behalf of their classmate.

 The Tech Crew